 Competition with other fuels can influence natural gas prices

-Some large-volume fuel consumers such as iron, steel, and paper mills and electricity generators can switch between natural gas, coal, and petroleum, depending on the cost of each fuel.
+Some large-volume fuel consumers such as electricity generators and iron, steel, and paper mills can switch between natural gas, coal, and petroleum, depending on the cost of each fuel.
 When the cost of the other fuels fall, demand for natural gas may decrease, which may lead to lower prices for natural gas.
 When the cost of competing fuels rise relative to the cost of natural gas, switching from those fuels to natural gas may increase natural gas demand and prices.